 Inclusions negatively affect the beauty and brilliance of a diamond because they do not allow light to freely pass through.
 They have been referred to as "nature's fingerprints" and are natural imperfections, but are not able to be seen by the naked eye.

 Crystals or minerals embedded in a diamond are examples.
 These could also be smaller diamonds that got stuck inside the larger diamond while the crystal was forming.

 The amount of blemishes a diamond has is another key factor used in figuring out a clarity grade.
 Blemishes are imperfections that appear on the outside surface of the diamond.
 More often than not, a blemish is a result of a natural occurrence.
 However, it can also be caused by cutting and polishing the diamond.

-Blemishes though aren't easy to detect with the naked eye, meaning that they don't affect the beauty of the diamond very much.
-Therefore, if you're more of a casual buyer and don't care about owning a perfect diamond, this plays to your advantage.
+Blemishes though are not easy to detect with the naked eye, meaning that they do not affect the beauty of the diamond very much.
+Therefore, if you are more of a casual buyer and do not care about owning a perfect diamond, this plays to your advantage.
 Diamonds with blemishes will get a lower clarity grade, which will make them more affordable for you while still getting a beautiful diamond.

 Some examples of blemishes include:

 - Grain boundries